hhornbacher/idso1070-protocol/README.md

 * GCC
 * CMake: v3.5
 * Boost: v1.58.0
+* POCO: v1.7.8

-On Ubuntu/Mint you can run ```apt install libboost-all-dev cmake gcc``` to install the dependencies.
+On Ubuntu/Mint you can run ```apt install libboost-all-dev libpoco-dev cmake gcc``` to install the dependencies.

 ## Build instructions